blockplace1232/TF2_HeavyPVE/README.md

-# One Thousand Engineers
+# One Gazillion Heavies

-A special PVE gamemode designed by Uncle Dane for Uncletopia servers.
-The BLUE team consisting of up to 12 human players is faced with an army of Engineer Bots on RED team.
-The goal of the gamemode is to fight through the defenses of the Engineer bots and win the round.
-Best played on Payload and A/D maps.
+A fork of Moonlyday's One Thousand Engineers Plugin, instead of Engineers however, the bots are Heavies.

 ## ConVars
 - `sm_engipve_allow_respawnroom_build` (default: 1) - allows human engineers to build in spawnrooms.